 The school sites utilized for pre-practica and full-practica are located in Boston and neighboring communities.
 Students are responsible for their own transportation to and from these facilities.

-Applied Psychology and Human Development students should visit www.bc.edu/schools/lsoe/academics/undergrad/human_dev/APHD for information on practica experiences for this major and register for PY 152 or PY 245 in the semester during which they will complete their field practicum experience.
+Applied Psychology and Human Development students should visit www.bc.edu/schools/lsoe/academics/undergrad/human_dev/APHD.html for information on practicum experiences for this major and register for APSY2152 or APSY4245 in the semester during which they will complete their field practicum experience.

 Lynch School students may participate in the International Programs described in the University Policies and Procedures section of this catalog.

-The Lynch School's International and Special Practicum Placement Program offers undergraduate coursework opportunities in a variety of foreign countries as well as out-of-state settings for pre- and full-practicum placements.
+The Lynch School's International and Special Practicum Placement Program offer opportunities for undergraduate coursework in a variety of foreign countries for pre- and full-practicum placements.
 International settings include classrooms in such countries as Switzerland, Ireland, England, France, Italy, Germany, Spain, and Mexico.
-Out-of-state opportunities are restricted to student teaching on Arizona, Maine, or North Dakota Native American Reservations, and a school in Mississippi.
+Out-of-state opportunities are restricted to student teaching in San Juan Puerto Rico.
 For information regarding programs and requirements, contact the Director, International and Special Practicum Placement Program, Office of Practicum Experiences and Teacher Induction, Lynch School, Boston College, Campion 103, Chestnut Hill, MA, 02467-3804.

 Scholarship and academic excellence are traditions at Boston College.
 To meet the needs of superior students, the Lynch School offers an Honors Program.
 Students are admitted to the Honors Program by invitation only prior to the beginning or at the end of freshman year, based on prior academic accomplishments and other criteria.